 In some situations, viscosity forces are extremely important: e.g. simulating honey or tiny water droplets.
 But in most other cases that we wish to animate, viscosity plays a minor role, and thus we often drop it: the simpler the equations are, the better.
 In fact, most numerical methods for simulating fluids unavoidably introduce errors which can be physically reinterpreted as viscosity-so even if we drop viscosity in the equations, we will still get something that looks like it (and in fact, one of the big challenges in computational fluid dynamics is avoiding this viscous error as much as possible).
-Thus for the rest of these notes, apart from chapter 8 which focuses on high or even varying viscosity fluids, we will assume viscosity has been dropped.
+Thus for the rest of these notes we will assume viscosity has been dropped.